kanadgupta/oclif-readme-test/README.md

 Links a plugin into the CLI for development.

 ```
-USAGE
+[1mUSAGE[22m
   $ oclif-readme-test plugins link PATH [-h] [--install] [-v]

-ARGUMENTS
+[1mARGUMENTS[22m
   PATH  [default: .] path to plugin

-FLAGS
+[1mFLAGS[22m
   -h, --help          Show CLI help.
   -v, --verbose
       --[no-]install  Install dependencies after linking the plugin.

-DESCRIPTION
+[1mDESCRIPTION[22m
   Links a plugin into the CLI for development.

   Installation of a linked plugin will override a user-installed or core plugin.

-  e.g. If you have a user-installed or core plugin that has a 'hello' command, installing a linked plugin with a 'hello'
-  command will override the user-installed or core plugin implementation.
+  e.g. If you have a user-installed or core plugin that has a 'hello' command, installing a linked plugin with a 'hello' command will override the user-installed or core plugin implementation.
 This is useful for development work.

-EXAMPLES
+[1mEXAMPLES[22m
   $ oclif-readme-test plugins link myplugin
 ```